MesharyAlsabaan/Project_Udacity_2/landing-page/README.md

 # Landing Page Project

-Landing page is a project has some HTML and CSS styling to display a static version of the Landing Page project.
-I convert this project from a static project to an interactive one.
+Landing page is a project that has some HTML and CSS styling to display a static version of the Landing Page project.
+I converted this project from a static project to an interactive one.
 And modified the HTML and CSS files, with java script.

 ## Main functions